Steve McMichael: The Four Horsemen (1996–1997)

-In April 1996, Ric Flair started hitting on McMichael's wife Debra, who would sit at ringside during WCW Monday Nitro.
+In April 1996, Ric Flair started hitting on McMichael's wife Debra, who sat at ringside during WCW Monday Nitro.
 McMichael challenged Flair and Arn Anderson to a match with his partner Kevin Greene.
 He trained with Randy Savage (he was actually trained by Terry Taylor at the WCW Power Plant), while Flair and Anderson got Heenan to be their coach for the match.

-The match took place at The Great American Bash.
+It was held was at The Great American Bash.
 During the match, Debra and Greene's wife were chased to the back by Woman and Miss Elizabeth, who were Flair's valets.
 Debra came back with Woman and Elizabeth, and she had a briefcase full of money and a Four Horsemen T-shirt.
 McMichael accepted it and hit Greene in the head with the briefcase.
 McMichael's first singles match was against Joe Gomez at Bash at the Beach.

-He went on to feud with the Dungeon of Doom with the other Horsemen, and he had problems with Jeff Jarrett over the affections of Debra in late 1996 through early 1997.
-Women would trash Debra, causing McMichael and Chris Benoit to step in each time.
+He then feuded with the Dungeon of Doom with the other Horsemen, and he had problems with Jeff Jarrett over the affections of Debra in late 1996 through early 1997.
+Woman trashed Debra, causing McMichael and Chris Benoit to step in each time.
 The turning point in the McMichael–Jarrett feud was at SuperBrawl VII.
 McMichael wrestled Jarrett, and if Jarrett won, he was an official Horseman.
 Debra interfered for Jarrett, so he would win.
 Then McMichael and Jarrett had to team, and they bickered at first but later became a solid tag team.
 McMichael wrestled two football players in 1997.
 He beat Reggie White at Slamboree and lost to Kevin Greene at The Great American Bash, which saw McMichael slapped by Greene's mother at ringside.

 In July 1997, Jarrett was kicked out of the Horsemen, and Debra soon left McMichael for Jarrett.
 McMichael got his revenge when he defeated Jarrett for his WCW United States Heavyweight Championship on the August 21 episode of Clash of the Champions XXXV.
-Just weeks earlier, Arn Anderson had been forced to retire due to an injury, and Curt Hennig took his place in the Horsemen.
-At Fall Brawl, Hennig turned on the Horsemen and joined the nWo, during the War Games match that the Horsemen were involved in.
+Weeks earlier, Arn Anderson had been forced to retire due to an injury, and Curt Hennig joined the Horsemen.
+At Fall Brawl, Hennig turned on the Horsemen and joined the nWo, during the War Games match in which the Horsemen were involved.
 McMichael was handcuffed to the steel cage surrounding the ring along with Benoit, and neither man could defend Flair from the 5-on-1 assault from the nWo; the match ended after McMichael surrendered to stop the nWo from attacking Flair, although Hennig would still slam the cage door on Flair's head (which was edited out of the home video release, but included on the WWE Network in full), even after the submission was made.
 The next night on Nitro, McMichael dropped his United States title to Hennig, and Flair disbanded the Horsemen.